Bucha massacre suspect denies involvement in barbarism

-Sergey Kolotsey, identified by Ukrainian authorities as one of the possible perpetrators of war crimes in Bucha, denied this Monday (2) his involvement in the massacres in the city located near Kiev and assured that he does not serve in the Russian army.
+Sergei Kolotsei, identified by Ukrainian authorities as one of the possible perpetrators of war crimes in Bucha, denied this Monday (2) his involvement in the massacres in the city, located near Kiev, and assured that he does not serve in the Russian army.

 “I don’t serve in the Russian National Guard, are you crazy?” the man said, in a statement to the Telegram channel Mozhem obiasnit, created by the Open Media investigation project, which was blocked in Russia last year.

-According to the Ukrainian Prosecutor’s Office, Kolotsey is a commander of the Russian National Guard, who allegedly killed four unarmed men and tortured another civilian.
+According to the Ukrainian Prosecutor’s Office, Kolotsei is a commander of the Russian National Guard, who allegedly killed four unarmed men and tortured another civilian.

 Kiev explained that the suspect had been captured by security cameras sending looted goods to the western Russian city of Ulyanovsk.